PathVisio/RPathVisio/README.md

-R package for PathVisio XML-RCP
+R package for PathVisio XML-RPC
 ===============================